pynufft/pynufft/README.md

 ## Features

-Pynufft is written in python using only the standard numpy/scipy.
-Therefore, pynufft does not require other C library.
+The pynufft is written in python, using the standard numpy/scipy packages.

-Please cite
+Therefore, the external dependency has been avoided.

+if you find this python program useful, please cite:

 Lin J-M, Patterson AJ, Chang H-C, Gillard JH, Graves MJ.
 An iterative reduced field-of-view reconstruction for periodically rotated overlapping parallel lines with enhanced reconstruction (PROPELLER) MRI.
 Med Phys 2015;42(10):5757-5767.
 (http://www.ncbi.nlm.nih.gov/pubmed/26429249)

-if you find this python program useful.

-The algorithm was derived from MATLAB version of the following publication:
+The algorithm was modified from the MATLAB NUFFT program described in the following paper:
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.

 ## Other nufft implementations in Python language